Steffen06/Hoymiles-DTU-Proto/Wireshark/README.md

 ## Protocol structure
 Hoymiles uses a proprietary implementation of the [Protobuf Protocol](https://protobuf.dev/) with an Header with additional raw Data about the following Data followed by Data encoded and serialized with the Protobuf Protocol.
-For mor details about the Protocol strukture see [protocol.md](../protocol.md).
+For mor details about the Protocol strukture see [message structure](../README.md#message-structure).
 This approach has the advantage for the possibility for integrity check of the Data.
 But with the Disadvantage that a custom plugin like this is required.

 ## Features / To-dos